waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 11 Gatehouse Split:** The gatehouse east of Route 11 is divided into two sections.
 The west entrance (from Route 11) leads to a small room with no access to the eastern section where a guard blocks the path.

 ## VI.
 Open Questions & Assumptions to Test
-- **Underground Path Item Hint (PRIORITY):** A girl in the Route 6 gatehouse said people lose things in the N-S tunnel (ID 119). **Hypothesis:** The lost item is HM05 Flash. **Test:** Re-explore the Underground Path and search for hidden items.
+- **Underground Path Item Hint (DEBUNKED):** A girl in the Route 6 gatehouse mentioned a lost item. **Hypothesis:** The lost item was HM05 Flash. **Result:** This was incorrect.
+HM05 Flash was obtained from Prof. Oak's Aide on Route 2.
+The lost item in the Underground Path is still unknown and a low priority.
-- **Aide's Location:** The scientist in the Route 2 house is NOT the aide with Flash.
-The only other known aide is on Route 11, but requires 30 Pokémon for an ITEMFINDER.
-The location of the aide with Flash is unknown.
 - **Route 11 East Blockage:** I assume a Snorlax blocks the path east, but I haven't confirmed this visually.
 I need to explore eastward to identify the actual obstacle.

 ## VII.
 Agent Development Log